zendesk/active_record_shards/README.md

 ## Usage

 Normally you have some models that live on a shared database, and you might need to query this data in order to know what shard to switch to.
-All the model that live on the shared database must be marked as not\_sharded:
+All the models that live on the shared database must be marked as not\_sharded:

     class Account < ActiveRecord::Base
       not_sharded